Frequently Asked Questions

 Please see our complete refund policy HERE.

 Quantities greater than 2500 of our Large or Extra-Large mealworms will be shipped in a cotton bag instead of a plastic container.
 Smaller quantities and smaller worms will still be shipped in a clear plastic container with worms and bedding in it.
-A packing list and care guide is included with your order.
+Included with your order is a packing list.

 Where are your worms grown?